ManticoreGamesInc/platform-documentation/src/api/examples.md

 ## Events

-Core uses events to communicate data and changes to game state.
+Core uses events for a variety of state changes that can happen in a game.
 Events appear as properties on several objects.
-Scripts can listen to these events by registering a function for each desired event.
-Events allow two separate scripts to communicate, without the need to reference each other directly.
+By connecting a function to the desired event, scripts can listen and act on them.
+Events allow two separate scripts to communicate, without the need to reference each other directly and can also be used to communicate between scripts.

 ### Connect